dmaevsky/quarx/README.md

 All the observables' and atoms' names are for debug purposes only: they do not affect the execution logic.

 ## Goals and non-goals
-The goal for Quarx is to remain a *dry essence* of a dependency graph engine.
-As simple and tiny as it is, it will replace MobX in production at [ellx.io](https://ellx.io) shortly.
+The goal for Quarx is to remain a *dry essence* of a reactivity engine.
+As simple and tiny as it is, it is used in production at [ellx.io](https://ellx.io).

 Out of the box, Quarx is not designed to be a state management solution.
 However, it can be used in combination with [Tinyx](https://github.com/dmaevsky/tinyx) or even Redux.
-Just put the root store into a single `observable.box`, and derive the rest of the state reactively with a network of `computed` selectors.
+Just put the root store into a single `box`, and derive the rest of the state reactively with a network of `computed` selectors.

 **On a side note...**